 Installing a ductless mini-split system will result in monthly energy savings, but it does constitute a sizable upfront investment.
 Here’s a cost breakdown to help you decide if this project is right for your home:

-The cost of the equipment largely depends on whether your home will require one, two, three, or four systems:
+The cost of a ductless air conditioner installation will largely depend on whether your home will require one, two, three, or four AC units:

 Single – $1800